joelzimmer/docker-development/README.md

 # Test

-You should be able to access the WordPress site with:
+You should be able to access the WordPress site with (replace localohst with the IP address returned by `boot2docker ip` if you are running Mac OS X):

 http://localhost:6789/foodcoop-test/